Åsa Eriksson (politician)

 Åsa Elisabeth Eriksson (born 1972) is a Swedish politician, trade unionist and a Member of the Riksdag, the national legislature.
 A member of the Social Democratic Party, she has represented Västmanland County since March 2018.
 She had previously been a substitute member of the Riksdag three times: August 2016 to April 2017 (for Olle Thorell); October 2017 to March 2018 (for Anna Wallén); and March 2018 (for Anna Wallén).

 Eriksson is the daughter of teachers Björn Eriksson and Anna-Britta Eriksson (née Sjögren).
 She has a teaching degree from the Uppsala University.
+She played curling in her youth and was part of the gold winning Swedish team in the 1991 World Junior Curling Championships.

-She has been a member of the municipal council in Norberg Municipality since 2011.
+She has been a member of the municipal council in Norberg Municipality since 2011, and was chairwoman (mayor) of the municipal board from 2011 to 2017.